shawna-p/mysterious-messenger/docs/creating-characters.rst

         SpaceThought(em, "I know I should take my dog for a walk but I'm so tired...")
         ] )

 You can see that ``SpaceThought(em, "I know I should take my dog for a walk but I'm so tired...")`` was added to the end of the list.
 Now when the player clicks on the spaceship, Emma's space thought has a chance of appearing.
-For more on adding or changing the spaceship thoughts during a route, see [[INSERT LINK HERE]].
+For more on adding or changing the spaceship thoughts during a route, see :ref:`Spaceship Thoughts`.